This post may contain affiliate links. Please read our disclosure policy.

 Roast for 12 minutes, then turn each ear over and roast for another 12 minutes.
 They are finished when tender.

-Note: If you want to get the most out of the browned and blackened bits when making roasted corn on the cob, you can uncover the top of each ear at the halfway point.
-Seriously, give it a try.
+If you want to get the most flavor out of the corn, you’ll want to encourage the formation of some browned and blackened bits.
+To do this, open the foil on each ear at the halfway point.

-This vegetable is fabulous with nothing more than salt and butter.
+Oven roasted corn is fabulous with nothing more than salt and butter.
 But, I also like it with a sprinkling of pepper too.
 And, there’s something special about spicing it up with a mix of paprika, cumin, and cayenne.

 There are so many great ways to cook corn!
 Once you’ve mastered roasting, you may want to try boiling, grilling, sauteeing, or even steaming it.